kamyargerami/matrix-docker/README.md

 2. Change domain in ``.env`` file to your domain

 3. Run ``docker-compose up`` and after 1 minute stop it to do the next action.

-4. Edit the `/var/lib/docker/volumes/matrix_nginx_conf/_data/default.conf` and add these line in the bottom of the file before `}` then change the `examle.com` to your own domain.
+4. Edit the `/var/lib/docker/volumes/matrix_nginx_conf/_data/default.conf` and add these lines in the bottom of the file before `}` then change the `examle.com` to your domain.

 ```
     location /.well-known/matrix/server {